arturops/self-drivingCar/TrafficSignClassifier/TrafficSignClassifier_Description.md

-#**Traffic Sign Recognition**
+#**Traffic Sign Recognition using Deep Learning**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

+This project contains several auxiliar functions to manipulate, analyze, display and augment data.
+All of these are useful to understand what you initially have, create new data for your model (if needed) and visualize that new data or analyze your whole data.

+In addition, there is a base class for a Convolutional Neural Network (CNN) that can be used as a guideline when designing new CNN's.
+Also, there are wrapper functions for a more simplistic design of a new model.

-**Build a Traffic Sign Recognition Project**
+##Approach to Build a Traffic Sign Recognition Neural Network

-The goals / steps of this project are the following:
+The steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture